-Participant of Type A (Salf Built) Pavilian / Application for Approval of the Constal Participant of Type A (Self-Built) Pavilion / Application for Approval of the General Design Plan for the Pavilion Reference: Article X, Special Regulation No. 4 "Application for Approval of the General Design Plan" Name of Official Participant: Plot Number: The Commissioner General of Section declares: It complies with the General Regulations, Special Regulations, laws and regulations of Japan, prefectural and municipal ordinances of Osaka, guidelines published by the Organiser and other relevant rules.
+Participant of Type A (Self-Built) Pavilion / Application for Approval of the General Design Plan for the Pavilion Reference: Article X, Special Regulation No. 4 "Application for Approval of the General Design Plan" Name of Official Participant: Plot Number: The Commissioner General of Section declares: It complies with the General Regulations, Special Regulations, laws and regulations of Japan, prefectural and municipal ordinances of Osaka, guidelines published by the Organiser and other relevant rules.
 General Design Plan for Type A (Self-Built) Pavilion The Commissioner General of Section commissions the project based on this plan to the following designer: The designer declares: This plan complies with the General Regulations, Special Regulations, laws and regulations of Japan, prefectural and municipal ordinances of Osaka, guidelines published by the Organiser and other relevant rules.
-The following documents shall be attached: • The layout of facilities (it must define the interior and exterior of the pavilion, landscape, access, etc.): Scale of 1/200 • Scheme drawing of the pavilion • Ground plan: Scale of 1/100 • Elevation: Scale of 1/100 • Sectional plan: Scale of 1/100 • BIM data (For details, please refer to the "BIM Requirements for Type A (Self-Built) Pavilions".) • Standards and specifications of building materials etc. • Technical proposal for the structure and facilities of the pavilion • Plans for facility load capacity and utilities • A universal design checklist • A planned operation schedule for design, bidding, construction, demolition and other relevant works These documents shall be submitted in the designated data format via Participant Portal.
-Designer (signature): The Commissioner General of Section /Agent (signature): Date of Application (Submission):
+The following documents shall be attached: - The layout of facilities (it must define the interior and exterior of the pavilion, landscape, access, etc.): Scale of 1/200 - Scheme drawing of the pavilion - Ground plan: Scale of 1/100 - Elevation: Scale of 1/100 - Sectional plan: Scale of 1/100 - BIM data (For details, please refer to the "BIM Requirements for Type A (Self-Built) Pavilions" (tentative name).) - Standards and specifications of building materials etc. - Technical proposal for the structure and facilities of the pavilion - Plans for facility load capacity and utilities - A planned operation schedule for design, bidding, construction, demolition and other relevant works These documents shall be submitted in the designated data format via Participant Portal.
+Designer (signature): The Commissioner General of Section / Agent (signature): Date of Application (Submission):